Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Michigan’s Distributed Generation Program (Net Billing) is a solar incentive that allows homeowners with solar panels to receive credits for excess electricity they export to the grid.
-Unlike traditional net metering which credits exports at the full retail rate, this program credits exported electricity at a lower rate that varies by utility.
-When your solar system produces more electricity than your home uses, the surplus flows back to the grid, and you receive a credit on your bill.
+Michigan’s Distributed Generation Program (Net Billing) is a state-wide policy that allows homeowners with solar panels to receive credits for excess electricity they send back to the grid.
+Unlike traditional net metering where you receive full retail value for your solar exports, this program credits you at a reduced rate that varies by utility company and time of day.
+You’ll still pay the full retail rate for electricity you use from the grid, but any solar power you generate and don’t immediately use gets credited at a lower wholesale-style rate.

-The credit rates vary by utility: DTE Energy customers receive approximately 8.5 cents per kWh during off-peak hours and 14 cents during summer peak hours (4-7pm).
-Consumers Energy provides between 9-16 cents/kWh depending on season and time of day, with highest values during summer peak (2-7pm).
-Indiana-Michigan Power offers 12.4 cents/kWh, while Lansing Board of Water & Light provides 6-10 cents/kWh plus an additional 1.3 cents/kWh for the first 5 years if you transfer your Renewable Energy Credits to them.
-All utilities allow excess credits to roll over month-to-month as dollar amounts that can be applied to future supply charges.
+The financial benefits depend on your specific utility company.
+DTE Energy customers receive approximately 8.5 cents per kWh for off-peak exports and around 14 cents per kWh during summer peak hours (4-7pm).
+Consumers Energy credits range from 9-16 cents per kWh depending on season and time, with the highest rates during summer peak (2-7pm).
+Indiana-Michigan Power offers 12.4 cents per kWh, while Lansing Board of Water & Light provides 6-10 cents per kWh plus an additional 1.3 cents per kWh bonus for the first five years.
+All excess credits roll over month-to-month as dollar amounts that can be applied to future electricity bills.

 Ready to start saving with solar?